munin-monitoring/munin/doc/tutorial/alert.rst

     end
  end

-The alerts getting piped into your script will look something like this:
+The alerts getting piped into your script will look something like this (but see "Reformatting the output message" below if you want to customize this):

 ::

  localhost :: localdomain :: Inode table usage
         CRITICALs: open inodes is 32046.00 (outside range [:6]).

+``munin-limits`` will pipe messages to your script until it has sent ``max-messages`` messages, then close the pipe and spawn a new copy of the script for the next batch of messages.

 Syntax of warning and critical
 ==============================